.

 autofocus icon Auto Focus

 An internal lens group is focused by ring-type USM (Ultrasonic Motor).
-This motor dives the small rear elements easily, resulting in extremely fast AF.
+This motor dives the small rear elements easily, resulting in fast AF.
 Thus, the front element does not rotate nor does the barrel expand or contract during focusing.
 Plus, ring-type USM features full-time manual focusing (FTM), allowing you to manually focus without switching out of AF mode.
-Of course, being an USM lens, it is silent when focusing.
-If you prefocus manually, the distance window in meters and feet is very useful.
+Of course, being an USM lens, it is silent during focus operation.
+If you prefocus manually, the distance window in meters and feet is useful.

 Multnomah Creek | EOS 10D and EF 24-85 3.5-4.5 USM